mhvwerts/pHfork/README.rst

 TO DO
 -----

-* **Documentation out of date!** Update this README documentation to reflect latest changes
+* Add documentation for ``AcidGasEq`` to this README

-* Docstring for ``AcidGasEq``
+* Implement more efficient solver from https://github.com/t-onoz/pHcalc/tree/speedup-calc

 * Curate examples, and devise a simple, unique test script for regression testing

-* Get faster solver from https://github.com/t-onoz/pHcalc/tree/speedup-calc
+* Clean up README

 .. _dependencies: